-$^{^{24}}$ We can also assume that threats were also issued in the 359 cases where coders could not find a public record (e.g. due to language limitations).
-This has only marginal effect on the sample, decreasing the number of successful impositions by 2%, to 36%.
-In the appendix (Table A.1, I provide a study with the non-threat events, coded as threats that failed and resulted in a (successful or failed) sanction imposition.
+$^{21}$ We can also assume that threats were also issued in the 359 cases where coders could not find a public record.
+In the Appendix (Table A.4), I provide a study with the non-threat events coded as failed threats.
 The results from this analysis are consistent with the findings presented in the main body of the article.

-25If we assume that countries that score seven or more on the Polity IV DEMOC score are democracies, so following the common approach in research on economic peace (Wallace, 2013).
+$^{22}$ If we assume that countries that score seven or more on the Polity IV DEMOC score are democracies, so following the common approach in research on economic peace (Wallace, 2013).